 - Floss every day – usually at bedtime

-- The next task is good for your mouth health and for your wasteline.
+- The next task is good for your mouth health and your waistline.
 Limit or avoid snacking.